akohta/multi_fbeam/README.md

    The color bar is output as color_bar.png in the same folder.
    The range of color bar in each cross section is output to the info.txt file (xy_info.txt for z=0 plane).
    The xz_Ex.gif and the xy_Ex.gif are animated gifs that concatenate the png files created by using the shell script file gif_animation.sh.
+   This code is parallelized by using OpenMP.
+The number of threads is controlled by the environment variable OMP_NUM_THREADS.

 Please see mfb_src/multi_fbeam.h for detail of functions.